 I had the pleasure of receiving a message from Ross Vaughn the other day who recently visited Iceland armed with his Canon camera and drone.
-He made excellent use of this equipment and created a lovely video called Iceland: Fire & Ice (please see below).
-I was especially impressed to see a fly through shot of the wonderful Fjaðrárgljúfur canyon which I need to cover soon.
+He made excellent use of this equipment and created a lovely Iceland drone video called Iceland: Fire & Ice (please see below).
+I was especially impressed to see a drone footage of the wonderful Fjaðrárgljúfur canyon.
 Ross also has a nice shot of one my favorite Icelandic mountains, Lómagnúpur.
 The shot of the Reynisdrangar sea stacks is also most impressive.
 I am also always gratified when people pay attention to the beach and icebergs at Breidamerkursandur.
 But my favorite segments were from the crawling glacier of Svínafellsjökull glacier and the massive Hvítserkur monolith in the North West of Iceland.

 Tell me a bit about yourself and your background